memoization/Oculus-Home-Remitted/README.md

 # Caveats
 The following features of Oculus Home are not supported by the tool at this time.
 Offline support for some may drop later..
 - Editing and customizing avatars.
-- Launching Oculus app titles from the game cartridge feature.
 - Uploading new UGC content (at least a UX-friendly way from in VR).
 You can possibly add new UGC by manually configuring your home's `config.json` and adding entries to its `ugc-hashes.json`.
 - Any multiplayer features are out of scope of this project and unlikely to ever be supported in this repository.
 Reversing the *VertsClient.dll* via thorough capture of verts traffic in a live multiplayer session would be needed as a rough start.
 There are capture tools provided in the repository for those who are adventurous.